michaelsteffen/osm-history-analysis/README.md

   --auto-terminate
 ```

-Substitute one of your default VPC subnets in us-east-1 and your desired S3 url for logs.

-This will start an application-specific EMR cluster -- i.e., the cluster will spin up, run the OSM history job, and then shut down.

-Using the EC2 types and cluster size specified above, a full world job should complete in about XXX hours and cost about YYY dollars.

 ### Querying in Athena

-In the Athena console, or via the AWS CLI:
+In the Athena console, or via the AWS CLI...

-#### Create the table
+#### Create the tables
 ```
 CREATE EXTERNAL TABLE changes ( featureID STRING,